VahidGh/mathjslab/README.md

 has functions to generate [MathML](https://www.w3.org/Math/) code of expressions parsed too.

-This software is intended for educational purposes primarily.
+This software is intended for educational purposes to provide teachers and students with a CAD calculation tool that is capable of running in a browser environment.
+So it can be easily used on different devices.

 ## Installation